emperorofmars/stf_documentation/src/guide/blender/slot_link.md

 If you need to edit the previous Action, you have to remember yourself where it and its Slots were linked, and restore that manually.

 [This is a critical design flaw in Blender's data-model!\
-While it doesn't inhibit Film and VFX use-cases, since all they need is the one animation, it severely limits the ability to create assets for video-games.]{.stf-info-box}
+While it doesn't inhibit film and VFX use-cases much, since all they need is the one animation, it severely limits the ability to create assets for video-games.]{.stf-info-box}

 ### Animation Export
 Exporters, like those for FBX or glTF 2.0, do not have the knowledge of the artist.